There’s a saying that “If it doesn't challenge you, it doesn't change you…”

 In April I challenged myself to surf for the first time.
 I can’t tell you how much anxiety I had before and on the trip, but by the end of the week, I had emerged as a beginner surfer and more confident in my ability in the water.
 Read my story here.

 As for me, as you read this I’ll be nearly setting foot in the Sahara Desert, camping under the stars and getting used to bush facilities.
-So how can you challenge yourself?
-Set yourself a goal for 2019 and go for it!
+Do you know some ways to challenge yourself?
+Set yourself a goal and go for it!